Dad leapt tall buildings in a single bound, and you spent a lifetime measuring yourself against him.

 You can pick up an inexpensive pill organizer from your grocery or drug store, sorting pill doses by days and times of the day.

-But if Dad struggles to remember what day it is or which pill needs to be taken with food, he’s going to need more help than a pill box.
+But if Dad struggles to remember what day it is or which pill needs to be taken with food, he’ll need more help than a pill box.
 Consider memory care near you today.

 You have options: